-1. Getting started with the SMC server 8 1.1 Connecting to the SMC server's web interface 1.2 Connecting to the command line interface 1.3 Installing the SMC license 1.3.1 Troubleshooting 1.4 Recommendations on the operating environment 1.4.1 Recommendations 1.4.2 Configurations and usage mode subject to the evaluation of SNS firewalls 12 1.5 User awareness 1.5.1 Administrator management 1.5.2 User password management 1.5.3 Work environment 1.5.4 User access management 1.6 Warning before connecting SNS firewalls to the SMC server 17 2.
-Connecting SNS firewalls to the SMC server 2.1 Connecting a firewall with a factory configuration to the server 2.1.1 Declaring the firewall in the SMC server web interface 2.1.2 Building the firewall connecting package 2.1.3 Installing the connecting package on the firewall from a USB drive 2.2 Connecting a firewall already in production to the server 2.2.1 Declaring the firewall in the SMC server web interface 2.2.2 Building the firewall connecting package 2.2.3 Installing the connecting package on the firewall 2.3 Connecting a high availability cluster to the server 2.3.1 Declaring the cluster in the SMC server web interface 2.3.2 Building the cluster connecting package 2.4 Troubleshooting with the server's logs 2.4.1 Generating a firewall's connecting package 2.4.2 Installing the connecting package on the firewall 2.5 Importing SNS firewalls from a CSV file 2.5.1 Creating the CSV file 2.5.2 Importing firewalls from the web interface 2.5.3 Importing firewalls in command line 3.
-Monitoring SNS firewalls 29 3.1 Monitoring and organizing firewalls 3.1.1 Getting information about firewalls 3.1.3 Organizing firewalls by folders 3.1.4 Checking usage of a firewall in the configuration 3.2 Accessing firewall logs and activity reports 3.3 Accessing the Stormshield Log Supervisor (SLS) server 3.3.1 Adding a menu to access the SLS server 3.3.2 Filtering the SLS view by a firewall's logs 4.
-Configuring SNS firewalls 34 4.1 Editing firewall settings 4.1.1 Adding custom properties
+1. Getting started with the SMC server 8

+1.1 Connecting to the SMC server's web interface 8

+1.2 Connecting to the command line interface

+1.3 Installing the SMC license

+1.3.1 Troubleshooting

+1.4 Recommendations on the operating environment 10

+1.4.1 Recommendations

+1.4.2 Configurations and usage mode subject to the evaluation of SNS firewalls 13

+1.5 User awareness 16

+1.5.1 Administrator management 16

+1.5.2 User password management

+1.5.3 Work environment

+1.5.4 User access management

+1.6 Warning before connecting SNS firewalls to the SMC server 18

+2. Connecting SNS firewalls to the SMC server 20

+2.1 Connecting a firewall with a factory configuration to the server

+2.1.1 Declaring the firewall in the SMC server web interface

+2.1.2 Building the firewall connecting package

+2.1.3 Installing the connecting package on the firewall from a USB drive

+2.2 Connecting a firewall already in production to the server

+2.2.1 Declaring the firewall in the SMC server web interface

+2.2.2 Building the firewall connecting package

+2.2.3 Installing the connecting package on the firewall

+2.3 Connecting a high availability cluster to the server

+2.3.1 Declaring the cluster in the SMC server web interface

+2.3.2 Building the cluster connecting package

+2.4 Troubleshooting with the server's logs

+2.4.1 Generating a firewall's connecting package

+2.4.2 Installing the connecting package on the firewall

+2.5 Importing SNS firewalls from a CSV file

+2.5.1 Creating the CSV file

+2.5.2 Importing firewalls from the web interface

+2.5.3 Importing firewalls in command line

+2 Manitaring CNS firewalls 21

+3. Monitoring SNS firewalls

+3.1 Monitoring and organizing firewalls

+3.1.1 Getting information about firewalls

+3.1.2 Exporting monitoring data

+3.1.3 Organizing firewalls by folders

+3.1.4 Checking usage of a firewall in the configuration 3.2 Accessing firewall logs and activity reports

+g g .

+3.3 Accessing the Stormshield Log Supervisor (SLS) server 3.3.1 Adding a menu to access the SLS server

+3.3.2 Filtering the SLS view by a firewall's logs

+4. Configuring SNS firewalls

+4.1 Editing firewall settings

+4.1.1 Adding custom properties 36